-Period Compensation Actually Paid to PEO Average compensation Actually Paid to Other NEOs KTB TSR Peer Group TSR GAAP Net Income Adjusted EPS 2020 to 2023 []% []% []% []% []% []%
+Period Change in Compensation Actually Paid to PEO Change in Average Compensation Actually Paid to Other NEOs KTB Cumulative TSR Peer Group Cumulative TSR Change in KTB GAAP Net Income Change in KTB Adjusted EPS 2020 to 2023 254 % 207 % 70 % 62 % 240 % 63 %

-- Relationship Between Compensation Actually Paid to our PEO and the Average of the Compensation Actually Paid to the Other NEOs and the Company's Cumulative TSR.
-From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually paid to the Other NEOs increased by []%, and []%, respectively, compared to a []% increase in our TSR over the same time period. - Relationship Between Compensation Actually Paid to our PEO and the Average of the Compensation Actually Paid to the Other NEOs and the Company's Net Income.
-From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually paid to the Other NEOs increased by []% and []%, respectively, compared to a []% increase in our Operating Income over the same time period. - Relationship Between Compensation Actually Paid to our PEO and the Average of the Compensation Actually Paid to the Other NEOs and the Company's Adjusted EPS.
-From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually paid to the Other NEOs increased by []% and []%, respectively, compared to a []% increase in our Adjusted Diluted EPS over the three-year period. - Relationship Between the Company's TSR and the Peer Group TSR.
-The TSR for the Peer Group disclosed in the table above increased by []% from 2020 to 2023 as compared to the Company's TSR, which increased by []% over the same time period.
+- Relationship Between Compensation Actually Paid to our PEO and the Average of the Compensation actually Paid to the Other NEOs and the Company's Cumulative TSR.
+From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually Paid to the Other NEOs increased by 254%, and 207%, respectively, compared to the Company's To%, cumulative TSR over the same time period.

+Relationship Between Compensation Actually Paid to our PEO and the average of the Compensation actually Paid to the Other NEOs and the Company's Net Income.
+From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually paid to the Other NEOs increase by 254% and 207%, respectively, compared to a 240% increase in our GAAP Net Income over the same time period. - Relationship Between Compensation Actually Paid to our PEO and the Average of the Compensation Actually Paid to the Other NEOs and the Company's Adjusted EPS.
+From 2020 to 2023, the compensation actually paid to our PEO and the average of the compensation actually paid to the Other NEOs increased by 25% and 201%, respectively, compared to a 65% increases in our Adjusted EPS over the same time period.

+Relationship Between the Company's TSR, which was 70% over the same time period.